How We Analyze

 What it means

 The number of independent sources consulted during analysis.
 Higher counts indicate broader evidence collection.
-Deep assessments typically use 25+ sources across 5+ source types.
+Deep assessments draw from a substantial source base across multiple source types.

 Why it matters